 After the seeds have been allowed to dry completely, they will be ready for storage.

-If you are a homesteader or prepper with a green thumb, then seed storing ought to be part of your emergency preparedness plan.
-It can be an effective way to grow your own food and survive when supermarkets become unreliable.
+If you are a homesteader or prepper with a green thumb, then seed storage should undoubtedly be part of your emergency preparedness plan.
+It can be an effective strategy for ensuring your ability to grow your own food and survive when supermarkets become unreliable.